Gameplay feature: Permadeath / Permanent Death

 - Games where permanent death is only a level/difficulty option e.g. exists only in hardcore/nightmare mode or where permanent death is optional and not the default mode, should be excluded from this game group.
 Hence, games such as Diablo should not be included in this game group.

 - Games that have a continue feature or multiple lives should be excluded from this game group.
 The permanent death feature must have the effect of the player losing all level progression, prompting the player to restart a new game, where the new game is indistinguishable from the first time the player played the game.
 Some games however, may have some minor achievements, scores, or other minor features recorded.
-Games that reward the player with additional lives during the game (e.g. via items) may be included in the game, as long as player starts with a single life.
+Games that reward the player with additional lives during the game (e.g. via items) may be included in the game as long as losing all level progression is still in effect.

 Rogue variants may also be included in this game group.
 Though please note that that some variants out there may not have a permanent death feature or that feature is optional.